dahlbaek/datapackage-py/README.md

 ./data/local.csv
 ```

 With the contents of `datapackage.json` being the same as returned `datapackage.descriptor`.
 The resources' file names are generated based on their `name` and `format` fields if they exist.
-If the resource has no `name`, it'll be used `resource-X`, where `X` is the index of the resource in the `resources` list (starting at zero).
-If the resource has `format`, it'll be lowercased and appended to the `name`, becoming "`name.format`".
+If the resource has no `name`, then `resource-X` will be used, where `X` is the index of the resource in the `resources` list (starting at zero).
+If the resource has `format`, it will be lower cased and appended to the `name`, becoming "`name.format`".

 ### Resource

 A class for working with data resources.
 You can read or iterate tabular resources using the `iter/read` methods and all resource as bytes using `row_iter/row_read` methods.

-Consider we have some local csv file.
+Suppose we have some local csv file.
 It could be inline data or remote link - all supported by `Resource` class (except local files for in-brower usage of course).
 But say it's `data.csv` for now:

 ```csv
 city,location